Hello Daydreamers!

 The first four tags are gold on the front and black on the back.
 I want my following four tags to be black on the front and gold on the back.

-Go ahead and select the four solid tags and change the color to yellow, then repeat the same process with the gift tags with intricate colors; only this time, change the color to black.
+Go ahead and select the four solid tags and change the color to yellow.
+Then, repeat the same process with the gift tags with intricate colors, only this time changing the color to black.

 After you’re done changing colors, click on “Select All” on the top panel and either Ctrl(cmd)+C and Ctrl(cmd)+V or duplicate all the gift tags so we can work on the white and foil red ones.